MSc Counselling

 Career Opportunities

-By providing both foundational and professional training in a single programme, this programme gives you the opportunity to undergo a three year part-time degree as a direct entry in to a counselling career.
+By providing both foundational and professional training in a single programme, this course gives you the opportunity to undergo a three year part-time postgraduate qualification that provides direct entry into a counselling career.

 Our graduates have moved on to work within the field of counselling, psychotherapy, social care, research and education.
-Some graduates choose to enter private practice, while others remain in the voluntary sector.
+Some graduates choose to enter private practice, while others go on to work in the NHS, in schools or in the voluntary sector.
 In addition, it’s possible to go on to train in counselling supervision.

 Two rooms - room 1 shows a female counselling another female. room 2 shows a male counselling a female